asreview/asreview/README.md

 ## Citation

-The publication in [Nature Machine Intelligence](https://doi.org/10.1038/s42256-020-00287-7) can be used to cite the project.
+The following publication in [Nature Machine Intelligence](https://doi.org/10.1038/s42256-020-00287-7) can be used to cite the project.

 > van de Schoot, R., de Bruin, J., Schram, R. et al. An open source machine learning framework for efficient and transparent systematic reviews.
   Nat Mach Intell 3, 125–133 (2021). https://doi.org/10.1038/s42256-020-00287-7

 For citing the software, please refer to the specific release of the ASReview software on Zenodo https://doi.org/10.5281/zenodo.3345592.
 The menu on the